Topic Progress:

 Entry: Cycle 1, Phase 1, Solar Arc 218

-Financial literacy involves comprehending economic concepts and possessing the money management skills to make informed financial decisions.
+Financial literacy involves understanding economic concepts and possessing the money-management skills to make informed financial decisions.
 This is essential for making sound financial decisions and will determine whether you control your money or if your money controls you.

 A lack of financial literacy may result in significant, unsustainable debt burdens, poor credit, financial loss, and an increased risk of becoming a victim of fraud.
 These can threaten long-term economic success and limit your capacity to live on your terms.

-Many skills contribute to financial literacy, and mastering them affects the informed and sensible nature of your financial decisions.
+Many skills contribute to financial literacy, and mastering them shapes the informed, sensible nature of your financial decisions.
 It entails acquiring and applying a wide range of abilities, such as:

 – Understanding budgeting